AhmadHajAhmad/AhmadHajAhmad/README.md

 - 👋 Hi, I’m @AhmadHajAhmad
-- 👀 I am a second-year student in Software Engineering and Management with-up-to-date knowledge and skills.
+- 👀 I am a third-year student in Software Engineering and Management with-up-to-date knowledge and skills.
 I am seeking an internship or a position in the tech industry where I can develop my technical skills, teamwork abilities, and advance my career in the field of software engineering.

 <!---